hoathink/prorate/README.md

 ## Usage

-When starting a subscription use the `amount` method to comute the amount to the bill the user.
+When starting a subscription use the `amount` method to comute the amount to bill the user.

 ```javascript
 var prorate = require('prorate');